garden-io/garden/docs/basics/quickstart.md

 {% endtabs %}

-Now you should be able to load the quickstart example project in your browser at [http://vote.local.demo.garden](http://vote.local.demo.garden).
+Now you should be able to load the quickstart example project in your browser at the link output by Garden.

 ## Next Steps